It’s been a year since the Israel-Gaza conflict.

 The policy specifies that these rules do not apply to industrial action.

-According to the university management, the policy was enacted with the intention to “maintain a vibrant environment on University lands”.
+According to university management, the policy was enacted to “maintain a vibrant environment on University lands”.
 Specifically, it seeks to ensure “the safety of users”, “the integrity of buildings, fixtures and grounds” and “the continuity of University operations”.

-Mark Scott’s email sent out to students on May 3, accused protesters of “unacceptable conduct”.
-It listed instances such as “slogans being graffitied on the walls of the Quadrangle”, “protesters entering buildings and harassing staff” and “blocking City Road”.
+Mark Scott’s email, sent out to students on May 3, accused protesters of “unacceptable conduct”.
+It listed issues such as “slogans being graffitied on the walls of the Quadrangle”, “protesters entering buildings and harassing staff” and “blocking City Road”.
 It also indicated the university “would not hesitate to take firm and decisive disciplinary action” if the behavior reoccurred.

 Reactions to the Campus Access Policy